Agnihotri24/youtubeclone/Readme.md

 ## 📅 Day 05 — Complete the registered controller and test with postman
 in the day 5 create controller for registered the user with proper validation and uploading all files at cloudinary along with this handling cornor case.

+## 📅 Day 06 — Creating Login & Logout Routes
+In day 5 creating login and logout route with proper validation and implement the Access and refresh token with resding the ErrorApi and ResponseApi and testing with postman